-The via negativa is a form of apologetics, also sometimes called the via negationis.
+The via negativa ("negative way") is a form of apologetics which is sometimes called the via negationis, though its formal name is Apophatic theology.
 According to the philosophy behind the via negativa, God is not an object in the universe and, therefore, it is not possible to describe God through words and concepts which are necessarily limiting.
 It is, instead, better to talk about God based upon what God is not.

 The via negativa is, therefore, a means of coming to know God and what God is through negation.